sanjib-s/Kubernetes/README.md

-# Kubernates
+# Kubernetes
-All Docs related to Kubernates
+All Docs related to Kubernetes